lizard-demon/bhopblox/README.md

 - **Use Desktop for Best Performance**: While mobile-compatible, desktop provides optimal experience for the 3D engine
 - **Quick Navigation**: Use ESC key to quickly return to the main interface from the engine view
 - **Engine Debugging**: Press 'R' key while in engine mode to force reload the WebAssembly engine if needed
-- **Community Competition**: Your completion times automatically update the community leaderboard when achieved
+- **Community Engagement**: The leaderboard system is ready for future gameplay implementations
-- **Technical Foundation**: The game provides complete WebAssembly infrastructure ready for future speedrunning gameplay
+- **Technical Foundation**: The platform provides complete WebAssembly infrastructure ready for voxel world experiences

 ## Technical Architecture